Projection-Based Solver for Viscoelastic Stokes Flow using FFTs: Algorithm Construction

-The first term on the right-hand side should look familiar, as it is a variant of Eq.~\eqref{eq:Fp1}.
-For the second term, we have arranged the vectorial representation such that this naturally leads to a number,~\textit{i.e.}, all elements of $\check{\underline{\boldsymbol{s}}}$ have been contracted with the unit vectors $\hat{\boldsymbol{k}}$.
+The first term on the right-hand side is the familiar continuum projection,~\textit{i.e.}, it is a variant of Eq.~(S14).
+For the second term, we have arranged the vectorial representation such that this leads to a number; all elements of $\check{\underline{\boldsymbol{s}}}$ have been contracted with the unit vectors~$\hat{\boldsymbol{k}}$.
 Note that on the grid there are instances for which the combination $k_{a}h$ does not become small.
 This is because the maximum value of $k_{a}$ is inversely proportional to $h$.
 We will discuss the implications of this in Section~\ref{sec:discussion}.

-Having obtained $\check{p}$, we use it to obtain the reciprocal-space velocity $\check{\boldsymbol{u}}$.
+Having obtained $\check{p}$, we can use it to obtain the reciprocal-space velocity $\check{\boldsymbol{u}}$.
 We arrive at the following component-wise expressions

-where $c \in \{ x, y, z \}$ also indices the coordinates.
 The use of the `$\times$' symbol here signifies multiplication of the term in parentheses and the one in square brackets, both of which are part of the summand.
-The salient features of Eq.~\eqref{eq:FStok2b} can be recovered by taking $h \downarrow 0$, which leads to
+The salient features of the Oseen tensor can be recovered by taking $h \downarrow 0$, which leads to

 and reveals the projection-like nature of Eq.~\eqref{eq:FTu}.
 The same caveat on the limit holds as for the pressure.
-For $\Gamma = 0$, the form is comparable to the one we obtained for the reciprocal-space Oseen tensor~\eqref{eq:FStok2b}.
+For $\Gamma = 0$, we obtain the Newtonian continuum result, Eq.~(S16).